-Graduate teacher certification can be pursued by students who have already completed a Bachelor's Degree by applying to the Master of Education (M.Ed.)
+Students who have completed a Bachelor's degree in a teachable major may apply to the Master of Education (M.Ed.)
 Plus Teacher Certification Program through the Graduate Admissions Office.
-Marygrove College graduate programs strive to also serve the career development interests of working adults and career changers.
+Marygrove College graduate programs strive to also serve the career development interests of working adults and career changers

-Applicants must meet general College graduate admission requirements (see the Graduate Admissions section of this catalog) and specific Program application requirements described below.
-Official copies of all college-level transcripts and an official application to the Master of Education (M.Ed.)
+Applicants must meet general College graduate admission requirements (see the "Graduate Admissions" section of this catalog) and specific Program application requirements described below.
+Official copies of all college level transcripts and an official application to the Master of Education (M.Ed.)
 Plus Teacher Certification Program must be on file before admission will be granted.
+Prospective students are expected to have completed an undergraduate degree with a teachable major.
+Marygrove will provide advising for courses prospective students may be missing that are needed for the teachable major or minor.
+Prior to finishing Phase I described below, all teachable major and minor courses must be completed.